 Note: The Civics shown in this story are prototypes.
 Features, specifications, and launch timing for future U.S. market production models are subject to change without notice.

-News source, photos and video courtesy American Honda Motor Co., Inc.
+News source and photos courtesy of American Honda Motor Co., Inc.

 Story (commentary) © 2020 CarNichiWa.com